mirakc/mirakc/docs/config.md

 ### recording.records-dir

-`recording.records-dir` is used together with `recording.basedir` and specifies an absolute path to the records directory which is Used for storing records for recorded TV programs.
-Each record has the following filename and it's stored in the directory specified by `recording.records-dir`:
+`recording.records-dir` is used together with `recording.basedir` and specifies an absolute path to a holder where records for recorded TV programs are stored.

 ```
 <recording.records-dir>
   +-- <record.id>.record.json
 ```

+You can specify a holder inside `recording.basedir` to `recording.records-dir` if you want.

 The following web endpoinds are enabled when `recording.basedir` and `recording.records-dir` are
 specified: